Enjoy Budapest sunset and the gorgeous city lights on a spectacular tour!

 Budapest Scooter Tour 1053 Budapest Vámház körút 10 (the office is located inside at the house courtyard )

 The spectacular Great Market Hall is a good source of Hungarian products.
 You can also make it a pit-stop for a quick bite of traditional Hungarian food when touring the city.
 Shop with the locals for sausages, meats, cheeses, fruits, vegetables, and pastries.
 Fancy bottles of Tokaji, a variety of paprika and handicrafts are also available.

 Originally named after Emperor Franz Joseph today called Liberty Bridge (Szabadság híd) was built between 1894 and 1896.
 Opened in the year of the Millennium and was officially completed when Emperor Franz Joseph inserted the last silver rivet into its iron structure.
 The top of each of the bridge’s pillars is decorated with a 'Turul' bird, the mythical bird of Hungary.

 Castle Garden Bazaar

-The Castle Garden Bazaar (Várkert Bazár) is a recently restored neo-Renaissance building on Buda riverfront built in 1883 according to the plans of one of Hungary's great architects Miklós Ybl.
+The Castle Garden Bazaar (Várkert Bazár), a recently restored neo-Renaissance building on Buda riverfront was built in 1883 according to the plans of one of Hungary's great architects Miklós Ybl.